doggy/ReactiveObjC-RACCommandExtensions/README.md

 ### Feature

-Main idea of `RACSerialCommand` is based on [this repo](https://github.com/haifengkao/RACSerialCommand)
+Main idea of `RACSerialCommand` is based on [this repo](https://github.com/haifengkao/RACSerialCommand) and [disscusion on StackOverFlow](http://stackoverflow.com/questions/23382691/building-a-queue-with-rac-idioms)

 With those improvements: